Deltares-research/HydroFlows/docs/api/methods_api.rst

 Historical, future and design event methods
 -------------------------------------------

-These methods are used to generate :class:`~hydroflows.events.Event` and :class:`~hydroflows.events.Eventset` data which are used as input for the hydrodynamic and impact models.
+These methods are used to generate :class:`~hydroflows.methods.events.Event` and :class:`~hydroflows.methods.events.Eventset` data which are used as input for the hydrodynamic and impact models.

 .. autosummary::